mzashh/HUB75-Pixel-Art-Display/README.md

 # HUB75 Pixel Art Display

-A Wi-Fi-enabled LED Pixel Art Display that plays GIF files on HUB75 panels, powered by an ESP32.
+A Wi-Fi-enabled LED Pixel Art Display based on HUB75E panels, powered by an ESP32.

 > **Note**: The colors are much more vibrant in person, and the flickering only appears on camera.